The Butcher and the Blade: Personal lives

-Before making his wrestling debut in 2016, Williams (The Butcher) was Every Time I Die's rhythm guitarist since he co-formed the band in 1998 until their breakup in January 2022.
-The band's breakup was referenced by Max Caster on the September 30, 2022, episode of AEW Rampage saying in his entrance rap “Tonight our hands go up, y'all are losers, and that's why your band broke up” with the duo unsurprisingly showing a disgusted look at Caster.
+Before making his professional wrestling debut in 2016, Andy Williams (The Butcher) was Every Time I Die's rhythm guitarist since he co-formed the band in 1998 until their breakup in January 2022.
+On September 5, 2026, Williams died at the age of 48 after collapsing during a match that night.

-Guilmette (The Blade) has been married to fellow professional wrestler Laura Dennis since September 21, 2013.
-They have worked alongside each other in Impact Wrestling and All Elite Wrestling (AEW), where Dennis managed Guilmette and Williams in the latter promotion.
+Jesse Guilmette (The Blade) married fellow professional wrestler Laura Dennis on September 21, 2013.
+They worked alongside each other in Impact Wrestling and All Elite Wrestling (AEW), where Dennis managed them in the latter promotion.